space-wizards/docs/src/en/proposals/fairlysadpanda-revolutionaries.md

 ### Don’t Get Gibbed By Sec

-Avoid being rumbled by Sec; they have guns and equipment that makes rumbling and smashing your mutiny possible, and it’s hard (although not impossible) to flip Sec members to your side.
+Avoid being rumbled by Sec; they have guns and equipment that makes rumbling and smashing your mutiny possible.

 Core Mechanics